-Premium to Promote the Development of New Drugs and Eliminate Off-Label Use a trial basis to promote the creation of innovative medical products and solve the drug lag4 problem.
+Premium to Promote the Development of New Drugs and Eliminate Off-Label Use

+As part of the NHI drug pricing system reforms of fiscal 2010 (the year ended March 2011), a new pricing scheme was implemented on a trial basis to promote the creation of innovative medical products and solve the drug lag4 problem.
 In this scheme, at the time of the NHI drug price revisions, prices are maintained on drugs for which no generics are available (provided that they have been in the NHI price list for no more than 15 years), and which satisfy certain conditions.